PowerDNS/dnsdist-ansible/README.md

 dnsdist_package_version: ""
 ```

-Install a specific version of dnsdist
+Optionally, allow to set a specific version of the dnsdist package to be installed.

 ```yaml
 dnsdist_install_debug_symbols_package: False